Braid actions on quantum toroidal superalgebras

 Define

 \begin{cor} The automorphisms $T_i$, $i\in I$, define an action of $\B_N^{fin}$ on $\widetilde{U}_q\widehat{\mathfrak{sl}}_{\bullet}$. \end{cor}

 We are now able to construct an evaluation homomorphism from $\Es$ to $\widetilde{U}_q\widehat{\mathfrak{gl}}_{\s}$.
-The evaluation map if $\s$ is the standard parity sequence was constructed in \cite{BM} without explicitly using the braid action above.
+The evaluation map for the standard parity sequence was constructed in \cite{BM} without explicitly using the above braid action.
 The evaluation map for all choices of $\s$ given in the following theorem coincides with the previous one if $\s$ is the standard parity sequence.
 This construction is similar to the $n=0$ case, which was done in \cite{M2}.

 \begin{thm} Fix $u\in \mathbb{C}^\times$.
 The following map is a surjective homomorphism of superalgebras $\eva_u^\s : \Es \rightarrow \widetilde{U}_q\widehat{\mathfrak{gl}}_{\s}$ with $ C^2=q_3^{m-n}$: